gojimmypi/wolfssl/IDE/Espressif/component-manager/README_DIST.md

 The local [README_REGISTRY_PREPEND.md](./README_REGISTRY_PREPEND.md) text is prepended to the wolfSSL [README.md](https://github.com/wolfSSL/wolfssl/blob/master/README.md) before being published to the registry.

+Other README.md files for the examples are appended automatically by the ESP Registry at pubish time.
+As such example REAME files must _not_ contain any relative links.

 A working Internet connection is required to build the samples.

 Any new examples should have a manifest file in the `[project]/main` directory: